-The Reason.
-If you want to try sleeping in separate rooms, it needs to be to improve the quality of your sleep – not because you’re fighting or having sex issues.
-If marital issues – not sleep issues—are your reason for the move, it’s going to harm the relationship, not help it.
+If you want to try sleeping in separate rooms, it needs to be to improve the quality of your sleep, not as a way of avoiding unresolved issues in the relationship.
+If marital issues— and not sleep issues—are your reason for the move, it’s going to harm the relationship, not help it.
 However, better sleep can make your relationship better.
 It can have you both waking up more rested and happier.
-More importantly, it can keep resentment over your partner’s sleep habits from growing and hurting your relationship.
+More importantly, it can keep resentment over your partner’s differing sleep habits to a minimum.

-Decide Together.
-You wake up and your partner is gone.
-You start the search.
-Not on the couch.
-Not on the floor.
-Oh, in the guest bedroom!
-Going on a search may feel a bit like desertion.
+Before many couples make the decision to sleep in separate rooms, they’ve already made a habit of moving to another room or guest bedroom in the middle of the night.
 The best way to decide on separate bedrooms is to do it together.
-Have a frank talk about what’s keeping you awake which can be anything from different work schedules to different body clocks.
+Have a frank talk about what’s keeping you awake—and determine whether or not a separate location for sleep could help.
 Know who is going where and how you’re going to work it out.
-Solving the problem together is going to strengthen, not harm, your marriage.
+Solving the problem together is going to strengthen, not harm, your relationship.

-Talk About The Morning.
 Just as you’ve worked out a bedtime routine, work out a morning schedule.
 Do you reunite for coffee under the covers?
-Does one person get to sleep in while the early riser enjoys a quiet cup of coffee and the morning paper before returning for some together-in-bed time?
+Does one person get to sleep in while the early riser enjoys a quiet cup of coffee and the morning paper?
 Again, know your expectations and protect the closeness you share.
-You can bookend together time around your actual sleep time.
+You can bookend time together with time spent sleeping.
 Be on the same page so there are no hurt feelings.

 If you and your partner decide that snoring or restless leg syndrome or opposite schedules make sleeping separately a good idea, remember you both need a good mattress.
 No fair sending someone off to the guest room and the mattress that used to belong to your grandmother.
-You can both have the comfort level you like best – firm, medium or soft – and the full support of a latex mattress while you save money by shopping on the Internet.
-Best of all, your new – or two new – mattresses will be delivered to your door.
+You can each find a brand-new, high quality mattress that suits your unique sleep needs.